 Evaluation of emulsion droplet crystallinity and lipid bioaccessibility using a dynamic in vitro model

-Ye Ling Li, MSc Student; Samar Hamad, PhD; Run Chen, MSc; Zhitong Zhou, PhD Candidate, Pedram Nasr, MSc; and Michael Rogers, Professor, Department of Food Science, University of Guelph, Canada
+Ye Ling Li, MSc Student; Samar Hamad, PhD; Run Chen, MSc; Zhitong Zhou, PhD Candidate, Pedram Nasr, MSc; Michael Rogers, Professor, Department of Food Science, University of Guelph, Canada and Amanda J. Wright, Associate Professor, Department of Human Health and Nutritional Sciences, University of Guelph, Canada

 Emulsion structuring directly impacts the rational design of many food products.
 Moreover, the physical state of emulsified triacylglycerols (TAG) (i.e., solid vs. liquid) has the potential to affect fatty acid bioaccessibility in the gastrointestinal tract, with consequences for bioavailability and postprandial lipemia which is related to cardiovascular disease risk.
 This study aimed to compare the fatty acid bioaccessibility of 10% oil-in-water emulsions made using palm stearin (PS) or palm olein and stabilized with 0.4% Span 60.
 The samples were compositionally equivalent PS emulsions tempered to be partially crystalline (PS-SE) or undercooled liquid (PS-LE) and liquid palm olein emulsion (PO) all with overlapping monomodal particle size distributions (~ 417 nm).
 These were subjected to dynamic in vitro digestion using the TNO gastrointestinal model (TIM-1) fed state protocol over a 6-hour experimental time frame.
 The PS-SE, among all samples, had the lowest cumulative bioaccessibility at 6-hours and was significantly different from PO (p < 0.05), whereas PS-LE and PO values did not differ.
 The sample without any crystallinity, i.e., PO demonstrated faster initial lipolysis with higher values than PS-LE up to 4-hours.
 However, there were no statistical differences in the 6-hour cumulative bioaccessibility or area under the curve values and, according to the shifted logistics model, the emulsions did not differ.
 The results highlight that fatty acid bioaccessibility can be influenced by emulsion physical state, specifically that liquid-state samples are more readily digested compared to samples containing crystallinity.
 This concurs with a previous human study showing earlier and also greater rises in plasma TAG when healthy male participants consumed PS-LE versus PS-SE.
 Collectively, the results point to the partial alignment between in vitro and in vivo methods and highlight the implications of TAG physical properties for digestive processes that determine absorption.